Defense of Sihang Warehouse: Suicide Attack

-According to several Chinese sources during the height of the battle a group of Japanese soldiers had attempted to plant explosives at the base of the West Wall to breach it.
-Upon noticing this, 21-year old Chinese private Chen Shusheng strapped live grenades to himself and dove off the building into the Japanese squad, allegedly killing twenty Japanese soldiers in a suicide attack.
+Some Chinese sources report that during the height of the battle when a group of Japanese soldiers had attempted to plant explosives at the base of the West Wall and breach it, a 21-year old Chinese private named Chen Shusheng (陳樹生) strapped live grenades to himself and dove off the building into the Japanese squad, allegedly killing twenty Japanese soldiers in a suicide attack.
+Chen Shusheng's attack is absent from Yang Ruifu's memoirs, which only makes note of his soldiers throwing grenades and firing mortars from the rooftop.
+Chen Desong also makes no mention of the suicide bombing, only mentioning the throwing of grenades.
+However, in Li Chunlin's "Recalling the 'Isolated Soldiers of Sihang' in Shanghai," there was indeed a Chen Shusheng who carried out a suicide bombing against the Japanese army.
 Historian Stephen Robinson argues that account's accuracy was plausible, noting that the Chinese had used suicide attacks many times before during the Battle of Shanghai, such as the case of a soldier in the 36th Division destroying a Japanese tank with an explosive belt, killing himself in the process.

-The suicide act was first mentioned in a Shanghai newspaper and was not substantiated by reports from regiment commander Xie Jinyuan, battalion commander Yang Ruifu, or executive officer Shangguan Zhibiao.
-There were not any pictures or footage taken of the explosion or the bodies of the Japanese claimed to have been killed in the suicide attack.
-Moreover, none of the soldiers of the battalion mentioned the act of martyrdom while they were detained by the British authorities to their visitors.
-The name of the private only came up in the recollections of some of the veterans of the battalion decades after the battle.
-Many of the veterans, including platoon commander Yang Yangzheng, did not mention the act in their memoirs.